Skip to Content

 If you want to Pin this recipe, click on the round pin button at the top of this card.

 If you’ve enjoyed this post, share it with your friends on social media!
-And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive the latest posts (I’ll send you a free copy of my vegan dinner recipe e-book as a thank you), or follow the blog on Facebook, Pinterest, and Instagram.
+And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive the latest posts (I’ll send you a free 1-week vegan dinner meal plan as a thank you), or follow the blog on Facebook, Pinterest, and Instagram.

 author avatar